NetBackup™ Web UI Cloud Administrator's Guide

 A dashboard that displays a quick overview of the information that is important to you.

-Role-based access control (RBAC) that lets the administrator configure user access to NetBackup and to delegate the tasks that are related to security, backup management, or workload protection.
+Role-based access control (RBAC) that lets the administrator configure user access to NetBackup and to delegate the tasks for workload protection.

 NetBackup uses role-based access control to grant access to the web UI.
-This access control includes the tasks a user can perform and the assets the user can view and manage.
-Access control is accomplished through access rules.
+Access control is accomplished through roles.

 RBAC is only available for the web UI and the APIs.

-The NetBackup web UI lets the security and the backup administrators more easily monitor NetBackup operations and events and identify any issues that need attention.
+The NetBackup web UI lets administrators more easily monitor NetBackup job operations and identify any issues that need attention.

 Protection plans offer the following benefits: